 Are you ready for a career in cybersecurity?
 You’ve probably seen the reports about the huge shortage of cybersecurity experts.
-There are simply not enough workers to keep pace with the constant barrage of cyberattacks that permeate commercial and government sectors.
-In a new study from Tripwire, 85% of the 300 companies surveyed claimed their IT security department is understaffed.
+Indeed, there are simply not enough workers to keep pace with the constant barrage of cyberattacks that permeate commercial and government sectors.
+In fact, a new study from Tripwire, 85% of the 300 companies surveyed claimed their IT security department is understaffed.

 A growing trend within cybersecurity is to focus on how cybercriminals use social engineering to launch attacks.
 What exactly is social engineering?
 We define social engineering as “the act of influencing a person to take action that may or may not be in the persons best interest.”
 Cybercriminals have discovered it’s often easier to target the people within an organization rather than implement a complex technical attack.

-As professional social engineers, we study how cybercriminals influence people to gain access to critical information.
-We use what we’ve learned to raise awareness of an enterprise’s vulnerability to social engineering attacks.
-We provide services such as PHaaS, VaaS, SERA, and the Social Engineering Penetration Test.
+In view of this, as professional social engineers, we study how cybercriminals influence people to gain access to critical information.
+Then, we use what we’ve learned to raise awareness of an enterprise’s vulnerability to social engineering attacks.
+Additionally, we provide services such as PHaaS, VaaS, SERA, and the Social Engineering Penetration Test.
 The training and education provided in these services equip people within the enterprise to become its frontline defense.
-If you are interested in the human side of security, then this specialty field of professional social engineering is for you.
+So, if you are interested in the human side of security, then this specialty field of professional social engineering is for you.
 Have we got you hooked?
 If we have, you’ll find it helpful to take a brief look at the most prevalent social engineering attack vectors.

 The Most Prevalent Social Engineering Vectors

 The most prevalent social engineering attack vectors are phishing, vishing, smishing, and impersonation.
-Did you know, CEO impersonation comprises nearly half of all phishing emails?
+In fact, CEO impersonation comprises nearly half of all phishing emails?
 This type of social engineering attack was used against Mattel in 2015.
 How was it carried out?
-Cybercriminals mined social media platforms for company news, policies, and the names of key individuals within Mattel.
+Cybercriminals mined social media platforms specifically looking for company news, policies, and the names of key individuals within Mattel.
 A significant element they learned was that Mattel would soon have a new CEO.
-Impersonating him, the cybercriminals emailed a finance director requesting a new vendor payment of $3,000,000 to be wired to a bank in China.
+Now, now had their attack vector.
+Impersonating the new CEO, the cybercriminals emailed a finance director requesting a new vendor payment of $3,000,000 to be wired to a bank in China.
 Because it was known the new CEO was preparing for growth in China, the request didn’t seem unusual to the finance director.

 How Can You Make Social Engineering Your Career?

 When embarking on any new career, it’s helpful to connect with people who have successfully made the journey and are willing to share lessons they have learned along the way.
-Here’s a go-to list that will both inspire and educate.
+Here’s a go-to list that will both inspire as well as educate.

 - How to Become a Social Engineer